Wedding Day Tips

 THE DRESS

-I’m able to remove dirt marks on the dress during editing so don’t worry.
+I can easily remove marks on the dress during editing so don’t worry.
 You bought the dress specifically for this one big day so my tip is get the most out of it.

-I’ve been to many weddings now where the bride has a different dress for the evening party.
+I’ve been to many weddings now where the bride has a different dress for the evening party, just throwing that idea out there.

 GROUP PHOTOS